 In the beginning, I tried using my Rebel XTi and my friend’s 100-400 lens.
-The hummingbirds, however, kept coming to flowers that were almost perpetually in shade, and my XTi’s high-ISO performance was not doing the trick.
+The hummingbirds, however, kept coming to flowers that were almost perpetually in shade, and my XTi’s ISO performance was not doing the trick.
 I needed to hit ISO 1000+ and it usually fell apart at ISO 400.

-It wasn’t till I rented a Canon 1D Mark IV and a 600mm f/4 lens with a gimbal head that I was finally able to get the image you see here.
+It wasn’t until I rented a Canon 1D Mark IV and a 600mm f/4 lens with a gimbal head that I was finally able to get the image you see above.
 At a 100% crop, you can even see the bird’s tiny feet.
 And cameras today are even more light sensitive!
 In short, this is when gear mattered.

-But I’ve heard too many photographers – including some that I seriously respect and admire – repeat the “Gear doesn’t matter” mantra without qualification.
-I wish someone had explained this to me in my early days – I spent a LOT of time chasing impossible images with my kit lens and nearly gave up on photography a few times.
+But I’ve heard too many photographers – including some that I seriously respect and admire – repeat the “gear doesn’t matter” mantra without qualification.
+I wish someone had explained this to me in my early days.
+I spent a LOT of time chasing impossible images with my kit lens and nearly gave up on photography a few times.

 I’ll leave you with this quote from photographer David DuChemin, who coined the phrase, “Gear is good.
 Vision is better.”
 This is from a comment he left on Zack Arias’ blog entry announcing his medium-format switch:

-I hate you.
+“I hate you.
 Been trying to dodge this reality for a while, and it’s coming closer and closer.
 I think I’m done with falling off walls for now, so might as well learn a new system.
-These posts are tough to do because inevitably someone gets in your grill about “the camera doesn’t matter.”
+These posts are tough to do because inevitably someone gets in your grill about ‘the camera doesn’t matter’.
 And it really doesn’t.
 Unless you have specific needs, and then it does [emphasis mine].
-And if the client even thinks they have the need for larger files, or you happen to love printing gigantic prints, then output matters and the kind of camera you have determines this output.
+And if the client even thinks they have the need for larger files, or you happen to love printing gigantic prints, then output matters and the kind of camera you have determines this output.”